Gustavus Conyngham: Later service and death

 In many ways, his second return to the United States earned him a colder welcome than the last.
 The Continental Congress refused to pay him properly for his work because of his inability to produce his commission, which had been confiscated from him by the French almost three years ago.
 Because Benjamin Franklin had given him an official commission, he was not merely a privateer, but an actual Captain in the United States Navy.
 As such, he was entitled to two-twentieths of the value of the ships he took as prizes.
 As he could not produce his commission, and Benjamin Franklin died before he could give proper testimony of Conyngham's commissioning, the Continental Congress refused to pay him what he was due, and instead treated him as a common privateer during his earliest and most successful raids.
 However, despite his quarrels with the government, he still continued to serve his country.
 During the Quasi-War with the French, he captained the Maria, an armed merchant vessel, bringing much needed supplies to the front lines.
 Towards the end of his life, he was elected to the Common Council of Philadelphia, and managed to raise thirty thousand dollars in loans from the population in order to defend the city during the War of 1812.
 He never allowed his quarrels with politicians to come between his commitment to his country.
 He died quietly in his home on 27 November 1819.
+He is buried with his wife, Ann Conyngham, in the churchyard of St. Peter's Episcopal Church in Philadelphia.

 Nearly a century later, John Barnes, a retired navy captain and naval historian, acquired a cache of autographs and documents from a sale by Charavay of Paris.
 In the collection was Conyngham's commission from Benjamin Franklin.
 Barnes published his discovery in September 1902.